 New York is one of the best cities in the world to experience the holidays, particularly Christmas.
 Few others can boast the same quality and quantity of all that makes this time of year special.
 But let’s not kid ourselves.
 It’s also one of the most crowded and expensive places to pass the holidays.
 So here’s a guide designed to help you experience Christmas in New York like a local, with a few life hacks to make your festive season merry and bright.

 Yes Virginia, there is a Santaland without the queues

 Taking a photo atop Santa’s knee is an annual pilgrimage for many people.
 And Santaland at Macy’s is arguably the crème de la crème of holiday snapshots.
-But the queues!
-If you don’t want to wait several hours surrounded by screaming children and delirious parents, do yourself a favor and book ahead online.
-You’ll be able to waltz straight to the front of the pack.
+Santa is a popular fellow, so it’s by reservation only.
+You’ll need to book a pre-selected time slot to join the queue.
 If you’re not fazed which Santa you sit on, try Bloomingdales where the lines are typically much shorter.
 And if you want to hear one man’s tale of what it’s like being a Santa’s elf in New York, check out David Sedaris’ Santaland Diaries.
 Perfect to listen to while you stand in line for your photo.

 Get a bit of razzle-dazzle

 For many, the thought of New York holiday decorations conjures images of the Rockefeller Center Christmas Tree.
 But there is so much more!
 The Dyker Heights Christmas Lights have been running since the 1980s and get bigger and brighter each year.
 If you want to stay in Manhattan, why not pay Rolf’s Bar and Restaurant in Gramercy a visit?
 It feels like walking inside a giant Christmas tree, plus you get to admire the pretty lights with a cocktail in your hand.

 Speaking of holiday drinks…